KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

 concerning a common, historically significant program for us both.
 I got the idea of maybe using this simple program as a more realistic example to illustrate how to write Kestrel-3 software, and Aliaksei asked me if I would make it in an <q>async</q> style.
-There are several ways of writing async
+Several ways of writing async software
-software: multi-threaded, event-driven (a.k.a., "evented"), and reactive are the current methods in common use today.
+exist: multi-threaded, event-driven (a.k.a., "evented"), and reactive come to mind in contemporary software.
 However, since I don't even have a complete BIOS yet, let alone a full operating system, I responded in the negative.

 Nonetheless, this got me thinking &mdash; since the first OS for the Kestrel-3 will be STS (a single-tasking operating system I first wrote for the